The Best of Everything

 Revlon's Mirror Theater.
 Joan appeared on this TV program on 9/19/53 in an episode called "Because I Love Him."
 See the TV page for a photo and more info.

 Rolling Stones, The.
-The cover art for the band's 1972 album "Exile on Main Street" features a photo of Joan from Sudden Fear.
+The inner cover of the band's 1972 album "Exile on Main Street" features a 1956 Robert Frank photo of a Sudden Fear movie display.

 Rose-Marie.
 MGM silent, 1928.
 Directed by Lucien Hubbard, 70 minutes.
 Joan plays a French-Canadian mountain gal who must fend off the advances of various men while remaining true to her soldier-of-fortune love (James Murray).
 The movie was based on a stage operetta that opened 9/2/24 in NYC and ran for 557 performances.
 It was remade in 1936 with Jeanette MacDonald and Nelson Eddy and again in 1954 with Ann Blyth and Howard Keel, though here it's done as a drama.
 Says Joan in CWJC: ...surprisingly good without the music, and I felt uneasy as a French Canadian, but the critics didn't notice.